Chapter 17. Security

 system.dosfilter.enable

-Set to Y (default) or N, to enable the Denial of Service Filter (DoSFilter).
+Set to Y (default) or N to enable/disable the Denial of Service Filter.

 system.dosfilter.delay-msec